alexuser/neptus-blueprint/ITERATION.md

 Feature 1: Allow user to select their major and time horizon:
   Because: we would like to present the users with and estimate of how many and what classes they need to take every    semester to graduate within their time horizon

-  As a student intended majoring in CS
+  As a student who intends to major in CS
   So that I can graduate within my expected time horizon I want to create a resonable course plan so that I can take more prerequisite classes and maintain a reasonable workload throughout my course plan